rysonw/iSweat/README.md

 ### `To run this app`

-Run the command 'npm install' followed by 'npm start' in your terminal
+Run the command 'npm install' followed by 'npm start' in your terminal.
+Change the anme of the "example.env" to ".env" and add a connect string to your database.